AET-CS/aet-cs.github.io/white/CS10/calendar.md

 **Please install Schoology Lockdown Browser** if you haven't already!
 - 9/30/24 (Monday) Quiz today!
 After quiz you may begin [Pig latin lab](../AP_shared/PigLatin-2024.pdf).
 Create one java file PigLatin.java with a main method to preform the transformations.
 For now stop at STEP 2 (parsing a file).

-**Note: Schoology is updated with what you have submitted in class.
-Anything "blank" is missing.
-Please turn in any missing work on Wednesday.
-Also if Truth Table 15pts is blank you need to show it to me in person so we can discuss your answer.
-Thanks!**

 - 10/2/24 (Wednesday) PSAT day.
 Please check SCHOOLOGY for your room assignments and seat number.
 Report to 2312 first for attendance.
 In class, we have a few quick things
 	- Read about [strings](../AP_shared/strings.md)
 	- Read about [scanners](../AP_shared/scanners.md)